How to Use the Interactive Tables

 Exporting Data to a File

-Note that to use this feature, your browser must allow pop-ups from exoplanetarchive.caltech.edu.
+Note: To use this feature, your browser must allow pop-ups from exoplanetarchive.caltech.edu.

 Once you've filtered and sorted the data to your specifications, you can export them to a table in one of the following formats: